10 Tips for Effective Group Creative Brainstorming

 Try to create synergy among the three or four ideas chosen from brainstorming.
 Try to see the big picture of the goal and discuss together with the team members whether to integrate the ideas or select two or more ideas and mix them to form a whole.
-If necessary, use anonymous voting to avoid quarrel and come to a conclusion democratically.
+If necessary, use anonymous voting to avoid quarrels and come to a conclusion democratically.

 9. Avoid groupthink.

-Groupthink happens in decision making process.
+Groupthink happens in decision-making process.
 It refers to the fact that every group member wants to eliminate conflict altogether.
 To do this, individuals try not to promote ideas and challenge the mainstream voice.
 One outcome is that group members may agree with an influential group leader.
 Groupthink discourages impressive ideas.
 In this case, the group should play devil’s advocate.
 The moderator in devil’s advocate can ask tough questions to challenge the mainstream ideas or praise someone who challenges them.